AlexBurnes/version-go/activeContext.md

 - Prepare for distribution via GoReleaser when ready

 ## Active Decisions and Considerations
+- **Self-Building System**: Version utility must use its own built binary for version detection during build process
+- **Bootstrap Process**: Initial build must use git describe, subsequent builds use built version utility
+- **Circular Dependency Resolution**: Eliminate dependency on git describe by using built version utility
+- **Version Detection Strategy**: Use built version utility in scripts/ directory for all version operations
 - **Language Choice**: Go is already decided and specified in project requirements
 - **Build System**: CMake + Conan + bash scripts as specified in project.md
 - **Distribution**: GoReleaser for cross-platform builds and distribution